Frequently Asked Questions

 Will my fur friend need to pass an “interview” before being accepted at Pets In The City?

 We require you to complete a detailed Assessment Form which provides our Caregivers with basic background information regarding your dog, their health, history, behavioral traits and their likes and dislikes.
 We then ask that you book a FREE 2 hour Assessment which is usually on your dog’s first Day Care day.
 During this time one of our senior caregivers will work with your dog one on one and assess their behavior in the group environment by gradually introducing them to other like-minded dogs.
 Through this process we can establish the most appropriate play group for your fur friend to ensure they have a fun and happy time at Pets In The City.
 Please call to book your dog for an Assessment.

 When can my puppy start coming to Puppy Pre-school?

 As soon as your puppy has had their booster shots they can start coming.
 Usually around the age of 12 weeks.

-Can you give my cat or dog their medicine?
+Can you give my dog their medicine?

 My dog loves his walks…will he get enough exercise in the indoor facility?

 What we find is that because the dogs are actively playing with their friends almost all day they get plenty of exercise – many get more than they do at home.
 However we offer 30 minute Doggie Walks for a bit of outdoor fun in the park!